MrSmith33/nihlang/readme.md

 - CI:
   - On each commit and on new tags
   - Build each config for every OS and arch combination
+  - Create Github Action that downloads a specific version of CLI binary
 - Error management and logging
   - Result type
   - Custom `assert`